5l1v3r1/thp_make-db-news/README.md

-# The Hacking Project - Database of a Moocs Website
+# The Hacking Project - Database of a Hacker News-like message board

 ## :mag: The content